 In comparing the New Testament quotations of the Hebrew Bible, it is clear that the Septuagint was often used.
-This is the result of the fact that by the late 1st century B.C., and especially the 1st century A.D. – the Septuagint had “replaced” the Hebrew Bible as the Scriptures most people used.
+Many of the New Testament quotes from the Hebrew Bible are taken from the Septuagint.
+This is the result of the fact that by the late first century BC, and especially the first century AD, the Septuagint had “replaced” the Hebrew Bible as the Scriptures most people used.
 Since most people spoke and read Greek as their primary language, and the Greek authorities strongly encouraged the use of Greek, the Septuagint became much more common than the Hebrew Old Testament.

 As faithful as the Septuagint translators strove to be in accurately rendering the Hebrew text into Greek, some translational differences arose.
 But the fact that the apostles and New Testament authors felt comfortable, under the direction of the Holy Spirit, in using the Septuagint should give us assurance that a translation of the original languages of the Bible is still the authoritative Word of God.